repejota/qurl/README.md

 ```

-if the header is not found in the response it is also added to the result but with null value
+If the header you query is not present in the response, we will still add it to the result and its value will be `null`.

 ```
 $ curl -s 'http://localhost:8080/q?url=https://github.com&header=foobar' | json_pp